solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 }
 ```

-Let's go through each of the functions we are overriding here.
+Let's go through each of the functions that are overridden.

 -   `name()`: Define the name of your proposal.
 -   `description()`: Provide a detailed description of your proposal.
 -   `_deploy()`: Deploy any necessary contracts.
 This example demonstrates the
     deployment of Vault and an ERC20 token.
 Once the contracts are deployed,
     they are added to the `Addresses` contract by calling `addAddress()`.
 -   `_build()`: Set the necessary actions for your proposal.
-In this example, ERC20 token is whitelisted on the Vault contract
+In this example, ERC20 token is whitelisted on the Vault contract.
+Use the `buildModifier` to ensure that the proposal is only executed by the timelock, which is owned by the governor.
+If the modifier is not used, actions will not be added to the proposal array and the calldata will be generated incorrectly.
 -   `_run()`: Execute the proposal actions outlined in the `_build()` step.
 This
     function performs a call to `_simulateActions` from the inherited
     `GovernorBravoProposal` contract.
 Internally, `_simulateActions()` uses the calldata generated from the actions set up in the build step, and simulates the end-to-end workflow of a successful proposal submission, starting with a call to [propose](https://github.com/compound-finance/compound-governance/blob/5e581ef817464fdb71c4c7ef6bde4c552302d160/contracts/GovernorBravoDelegate.sol#L118).